HectorBlisS/Chatty/README.md

 Firebase is a shortcut to develop an app the fastest, if you are thinking about performance and number of clients in real-time, remember Shazam and its thousands of users?, well, Shazam is using Firebase.

 ## Bonus
-You can read the Firebase documentation to learn hot to deploy our app into a public free domain.
+You can read the Firebase documentation to learn how to deploy our app into a public free domain.
 [How to deploy on Firebase](https://firebase.google.com/docs/hosting/deploying?hl=es-419)

 ## Extra Resources